debayanmanna136-netizen/student-record-system/README.md

 How to store and retrieve data using files

-How to design a simple menu-driven console application
+How to design a menu-driven console application

 How data persistence works across program runs

-📜 Future Enhancements
+🚀 Future Enhancements

-Add student deletion and record update feature
+Add delete and update functionality

 Sort students by marks or name

 Save data in binary files for efficiency

-Create a simple GUI version using Python or Java
+Create a GUI version using Python or Java

 👨‍💻 Author